Penalty (gridiron football): General types of penalty enforcement

 In American football, when multiple fouls occur, when both teams commit a foul during a play, regardless of severity, the fouls are usually offset and the down is replayed.
 However, the fouls must be committed in the same time frame.
 For instance, two fouls during the active play can offset, but a foul during the play and a personal foul after the whistle may not.
 Two personal fouls after the play can offset, although this is not often called.
-In the NFL, a major (15-yard) penalty by one team may not offset a minor (5-yard) penalty by the other team.
+In the NFL, a major (15-yard) penalty by one team may not be offset by a minor (5-yard) penalty by the other team.
 In the CFL, the penalty yardage is generally netted: a 15-yard penalty by one team and a 10-yard penalty by the other will result in 5 net yards of penalty enforcement.

 The most serious fouls (for example, fighting or deliberately making contact with an official) will result in disqualification (i.e. the ejection of the player from the game) while some slightly less serious fouls (for example, unsportsmanlike conduct) can result in disqualification if committed by the same player or coach a certain number of times.
 Upon disqualification, the ejected player(s) must immediately leave the field of play including the bench area - typically, at any competitive level, a disqualified player is expected to return to his team's dressing room.
 Some fouls can lead to supplemental discipline after the game.
 At the professional level, even personal fouls not serious enough to warrant disqualification (including any not seen by the officials) will often result in fines.
 Particular attention in this regard is now taken with respect to blows to the head, due to the now-known long-term hazards concussions pose to players' health.
 A foul serious enough to warrant disqualification may result in a suspension for one or more games.
 This is especially true for fouls committed after the end of the game, since the usual penalties cannot be enforced then, or close to the end of the game especially if the winner is no longer in doubt.

-Unlike in some sports, except when they are disqualified players who commit fouls are not required to leave the field and may take part in the next play, other than in rare cases such as equipment violations where the player must return to the bench and remain there until the violation is corrected.
+Unlike in some sports, except when they are disqualified, players who commit fouls are not required to leave the field and may take part in the next play, other than in rare cases such as equipment violations where the player must return to the bench and remain there until the violation is corrected.
 Also, unlike in most other codes of football, there is no circumstance in which a gridiron team can be compelled to play with less than the regulation number of players on the field (eleven in American football and twelve in Canadian football) for any amount of time due to foul play.
 Even in the case of ejection(s), the disqualified player(s) may immediately be replaced for the next play.